CyberGRX/terraform-linter/README.md

 # terraform-linter
-Run Terraform linting as with a pre-commit hook
+Run Terraform linting with a pre-commit hook